Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: Abstract

 \section{Abstract}

-Motivated by recent theoretical predictions of a square-shaped skyrmion lattice (S-SkL) in centrosymmetric tetragonal Ce-based magnets [Yan Zha and Satoru Hayami, \href{https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.165155}{Phys.
-Rev. B \textbf{111}, 165155 (2025)}], we perform a comprehensive theoretical investigation on the role of multiorbital effects, magnetic anisotropy, and momentum-based frustrated exchange interactions in stabilizing such topologically nontrivial magnetic textures.
-By employing self-consistent mean-field calculations over a broad range of model parameters, we demonstrate that the cooperative interplay among multiorbital effects, frustrated exchange interactions at higher-harmonic wave vectors, and crystal-field anisotropy is crucial for the stabilization of the S-SkL.
-Furthermore, the competition between the easy-plane intraorbital coupling and the easy-axis interorbital coupling leads to a significant enhancement of the S-SkL stability region.
-We also identify a plethora of multi-$Q$ states, including magnetic bubble lattice and double-$Q$ phases with a local/global scalar chirality.
-Our findings elucidate the microscopic mechanism responsible for the emergence of S-SkLs in Ce-based magnets and provide a route toward realizing skyrmion lattices in a broader class of $f$-electron materials beyond conventional Gd- and Eu-based systems lacking orbital angular momentum.
+\footnote{This version is content-wise identical to the published version \href{https://journals.aps.org/prb/accepted/10.1103/4sqm-xhw9}{[Yan S. Zha and Satoru Hayami, Phys.
+Rev. B {\bf 113}, 174415 (2026)]}.} Motivated by recent theoretical predictions of a square-shaped skyrmion lattice (S-SkL) in centrosymmetric tetragonal Ce-based magnets [Yan Zha and Satoru Hayami, \href{https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.165155}{Phys.
+Rev. B \textbf{111}, 165155 (2025)}], we perform a comprehensive theoretical investigation into the role of multiorbital effects and momentum-based frustrated exchange interactions in stabilizing such topologically nontrivial magnetic textures.
+By employing self-consistent mean-field calculations over a broad range of model parameters, we demonstrate that the cooperative interplay among interorbital coupling, frustrated exchange interactions at higher-harmonic wave vectors, and crystal-field-induced anisotropy is crucial for the stabilization of the S-SkL.
+Furthermore, the competition between the easy-plane intraorbital anisotropy and the easy-axis interorbital anisotropy leads to a significant enhancement of the S-SkL stability region.
+We also identify a rich variety of multi-$Q$ states, including a topologically nontrivial S-SkL state with a slight breaking of fourfold rotational symmetry (S-SkL$'$), magnetic bubble lattices (MBLs), and double-$Q$ phases with a local/net scalar chirality.
+Our findings elucidate the microscopic mechanism responsible for the emergence of S-SkLs in prototypical Ce-based magnets and provide a route toward realizing skyrmion lattices in a broader class of $f$-electron materials beyond conventional Gd- and Eu-based systems lacking orbital angular momentum.